Sebacic acid

 Sebacic acid is a naturally occurring dicarboxylic acid with the chemical formula HO2C(CH2)8CO2H.
 It is a white flake or powdered solid.
 Sebaceus is Latin for tallow candle, sebum is Latin for tallow, and refers to its use in the manufacture of candles.
 Sebacic acid is a derivative of castor oil.

 In the industrial setting, sebacic acid and its homologues such as azelaic acid can be used as a monomer for nylon 610, plasticizers, lubricants, hydraulic fluids, cosmetics, candles, etc.

+It can be used as a surfactant in the lubricating oil industry to increase the antirust properties of lubricating oils on metals.